 Coming Up: I Don't CareChannel 4 (2010)

-Launched at the Edinburgh International Film Festival in 2010, the standalone Channel 4 drama / short film stars Iwan Rheon (Game of Thrones, Misfits), David Leon (Vera, Clapham Junction), Di Botcher (Stella, Twin Town), Mark Benton (Early Doors, Northern Lights) and iconic British actress and singer Paloma Faith in the tale of young adult carer, Luka Bartholomew.
+Launched at the Edinburgh International Film Festival, this standalone Channel 4 drama stars Iwan Rheon (Game of Thrones, Misfits), David Leon (Vera, Clapham Junction), Di Botcher (Stella, Twin Town), Mark Benton (Early Doors, Northern Lights) and iconic British actress and singer Paloma Faith in the tale of carer Luka Bartholomew.
 Rewarded with a rare day of respite from his caring responsibilities on his birthday, Luka sets out on a quest to reclaim his lost youth… only to find himself stranded in the country’s number one retirement community.

 “… touching and poetic…” The Telegraph

 Distributor Peccadillo Pictures (Weekend, Lilting, Stranger by the Lake) have released the film worldwide as part of the “BOYS ON FILM: Cruel Brittania” anthology of British LGBT+ shorts.
 A feature-length screenplay is in development with director Ashley Pegg.